 Although you may not be sweating as much in the cooler temps, there are two important factors to remember when it comes to hydration when it is colder out:

-- You will still likely be sweating, especially if you have multiple layers on.
-If you live in a humid environment for a lot of the year, the fall and winter can be a nice relief as your sweat is actually able to evaporate and help keep you cool, and therefore you might not feel like you are sweating as much.
+- You will still sweat, especially if you have multiple layers on.
+If you live in a humid environment for a lot of the year, the fall and winter can be a nice relief as your sweat will evaporate quicker and your body will be able to cool more efficiently.
+While you may feel like you are not sweating as much, you still need to stay hydrated and replenish electrolytes during longer workouts.

-- Fluid loss occurs through simple respiration.
-When you’re breathing, you lose water in the form of water vapor or the humidity of the breath.
-This becomes even more of a concern when the air becomes really dry, as it often does in the cold winter months.
+- You lose fluid by breathing, in the form of water vapor or the humidity of the breath.
+While this is a reality all year, this becomes even more of a concern when the cold dry winter air rolls in.
 Dry air forces your body to use more internal fluid stores to humidify the dry air you’re breathing in as it moves through the lungs.

 Just as we recommend doing sweat rate tests in the warmer months, it’s also a good idea to re-do the test this time of year to have a better idea of how much fluid you are actually losing on an hourly basis in the cooler weather.
 This will give you a gauge of how much you should be drinking.

 We normally recommend you mix your 1 serving of INFINIT with 20-24 ounces of water.
 But you might find it hard to drink that much when it is colder out.